marekr/siggy-user-guide/docs/usage/sigs.md

 ![Add Sigs Screenshot](img/add-sigs.png)

 Signatures can be individually added simply by filling in the blank fields, selecting options from the dropdown and pressing the "Add" button.
-The only piece of information required is **Sig ID**, all other fields are optional.
+The only piece of information required is "Sig ID", all other fields are optional.

 ### Signature Adder

-Signatures can also be added through the **Signature Adder** entry field in conjunction with the in-game probe window.
+Signatures can also be added through the "Signature Adder" entry field in conjunction with the in-game probe window.

 To copy sigs from the probe window: